 Our Las Vegas personal injury attorneys offer free consultations to help you determine what damages you may be able to cover as the result of casino negligence.

 Injured at a Las Vegas casino?
-Call us for help…
+Call our accident attorneys for help…

-Our Las Vegas casino injury lawyers work with a team of talented investigators, safety experts and doctors to make sure that you get the compensation you need and deserve.
+Our Las Vegas, NV casino injury lawyers work with a team of talented investigators, safety experts and doctors to make sure that you get the compensation you need and deserve.

-Best of all, you pay us nothing until you win or settle your case.
+Best of all, you pay us nothing until you win or settle your personal injury case.

-To schedule your free consultation call us, or, for an even faster response, complete the form on this page.
+To schedule your free initial consultation, call us, or, for an even faster response, complete the form on this page.
+Our legal team will get back to you right away to discuss creating an attorney-client relationship.

 The statute of limitations in Nevada accident cases can be as short as two (2) years, so be sure to contact us right away to start working on your case.